-There’s five days to go in the January transfer window – what do you think of it so far?
+There are five days to go in the January transfer window – what do you think of it so far?

-No doubt the majority of you shouted ‘rubbish’ and you’re probably not far off the mark.
+No doubt the majority of you shouted ‘rubbish’, and you’re probably not far off the mark.

 Sure, there’s been a couple of high profile deals – Philippe Coutinho and Alexis Sanchez spring to mind – but the last 25 days have seemed like an endless line of transfers that are taking an age to complete.